-Except from a change in the magnitude of the coefficients, the model remains the same.
+Except from a change in the magnitude of the coefficients, the model remains the same (appendix 9.3).
 The new estimates of the parameters in the cointegrating equation are simply the previous estimates divided by 0.0686 (old coefficient of the newly normalised Brazil).
 This explains the large increase in the size of the coefficients.
 The alternative normalisation allows the interpretation of the estimates of the parameters in the cointegrating equation as providing evidence for an equilibrium relationship between the average monthly REER in Brazil and the REERs in the remaining countries.

 The remainder of the analysis, which addresses another concern in the model, proceeds with Bolivia as the normalised country.
-The LM test clearly indicates serial correlation in the residuals.
+The LM test clearly indicates serial correlation in the residuals (appendix 9.2.4).
 Based on Gonzalo (1994), serial correlation can stem from underspecifying the number of lags in a VECM.
 Therefore, the model is re-estimated using four rather than two lags.
-The output is displayed in table 5.
+The output is displayed in table 5 below.

-Lags Obs
+Lags Obs.

 4 321

+Name alianda a ff icianta 0 05

 Normalised coefficients β SE

 Bolivia 1 -

 Brazil 0.3001 0.1070

 Chile -0.0166 0.3720

 Colombia -1.3420 0.2624

 Ecuador 0.2754 0.1095

-Guyana -0.1562 0.0595
+Guyana -0.1562 0.0582

 Paraguay 0.3050 0.2182

 Venezuela -0.2978 0.0883

 Uruguay 0.6659 0.2220

 Constant -3.5216

-Table 5: Johansen testing procedure with additional lags
+Table 5.
+Johansen testing procedure with additional lags

 Note: All variables are monthly in logs.
 Base currency is a currency basket.
-The normalised coefficients are obtained after a Johansen normalisation restriction is imposed. $\beta$ is the estimated coefficient of the cointegrating equation.
-Argentina, Peru, and Suriname are excluded due to data limitations. \ p < .05, \\ p < .01.
+The normalised coefficients are obtained after a Johansen normalisation restriction is imposed. β is the estimated coefficient of the cointegrating equation.
+Argentina, Peru, and Suriname are excluded due to data limitations. p < .05, p < .01.

 In comparison with the model with only two specified lags, the number of significant coefficients has increased from five to six, five of which are significant at the 1% level.
 There is again a different combination of countries with significant coefficients.
 Colombia, Guyana, and Venezuela are the only countries consistently significant in the post-crisis sample.
-Overall, most coefficients tend to have

-The Viability of a Monetary Union in South America: Insights from Generalised Purchasing Power Parity Theory increased in size.
-The results of the Jarque-Bera test are against unchanged and indicate that we can strongly reject the null hypothesis of normally distributed errors.
+Overall, most coefficients tend to have increased in size.
+The results of the Jarque-Bera test are against unchanged and indicate that we can strongly reject the null hypothesis of normally distributed errors (appendix 9.4.2).
 Most of the errors are also both skewed and kurtotic.